DanielGriffiths1182/ruby-codewars-archive/README.md

 13 Write an algorithm that determines even or odd from a give object (integer)

-14 Count the number of times they hoola hoop, return string accordingly
+14 Count the number of times object (array) "hoola hoops", return concatenated string with answer

-15 Finding the new value in an array of integers, when provided the average of integers that needs to be attained
+15 Finding the next integer value for an array of integers when provided the average that needs to be attained by adding the next integer

-16 return a list of integers 1..n
+16 Return a list of integers 1..n where (n) is given

-17 Reverse words in a string (forgot split creates an array, was making nested arrays prior to solution)
+17 Reverse words in a string and return a string (forgot split creates an array, was making nested arrays on accident)

-18 With these arguments integer integer and operator, make it run... (.send is cool, just learned it)
+18 Provided these arguments integer integer and operator, which each have parameters, make it run... (.send is cool, just learned it)

-19 If string is < 5 turn to 0.
-5 and up, turn to 1
+19 If object (string) is < 5 (integer) turn to 0. if object (string) > 5 and up, turn to 1

-20 How many bottles do you have to buy to make the discount worth it for the holiday
+20 How many 'bottles' do you have to buy to make the 'discount' worth it for the 'holiday'

 21 Picking flower petals, how much does she love you, she loves you not, etc...